Nongtajkrub/Helios/README.md

 # Helios ☀️

+**More documentation will be added soon.**

-Helios is a name for the dynamic lighting system that I am developing for my STEAM Robotic project.
-It is written in C++ using the Arduino framwork.
+Helios is a Dynamic Lighting System written in C++ with the Arduino Framwork.

 ## TODO

-* Implement interaction with Netpie
+* Make a full working prototype
+    * finish bulding the curcuit
-* implement light smoothing
+    * implement FreePie
-* Implement multithreading seperate UI from Lighting system.
-* Implement idependent lighting system base of brightness in the area

-## DONE

-* Implement turning on and off light in manual mode